cLawson101/SDS-384-Final-Project/README.md

 The code has been divided in three jupyter notebooks:

 1. Feature Exploration: Contains all the techniques used for feature exploration and associated inferences
-2. Modeling and Results - 1: Contains model training and validation for Gaussian Process, Kernel Ridge, SVM, Decision Tree and Random Forest
+2. Modeling and Results - 1: Contains model training and validation for Gaussian Process, Kernel Ridge, SVM, Decision Tree and Random Forest (File is big in size so might take a while to load)
 3. Modeling and Results - 2: Contains model training and results for Predictor + GAN Neural Network